Office of Internal Audit and Consulting

 Who We Are

 We are audit, accounting and fraud investigation professionals whose combined education and experience include accounting, management, finance, consulting, information systems and fraud investigations.
-As University employees, we have dual reporting responsibility to the President and to the Tennessee Board of Regents.
+As University employees, we have dual reporting responsibility to the President of the University and to the Audit Committee of the University of Memphis Board of Trustees.
+This reporting relationship enables Internal Audit to independently and objectively review matters involving any level of administration at the University.
 Our primary task is to review organizational functions and underlying processes to determine whether they support the goals and objectives of the University.
-We also have responsibility for investigating reports of fraud, waste and abuse pursuant to state statutes and applicable polices within TBR and the University.
+We also have responsibility for investigating reports of fraud, waste and abuse pursuant to state statutes and the University.

 The Value of Internal Audit

 Mission and scope of work